brpandey/leetcode-notes/sys-design/hacking/34_distributed_message_queue.md

 If all producers and consumers made methods calls synchronously and serially, it would be possible to guarantee that the messages are delivered in a FIFO (first in first out).
 However, because the message queues have been designed to be asynchronous, the existing design does not guarantee a FIFO order.
 The sendMessage and receiveMessage methods may not be processed in the same order that they were called in.

 In general, distributed message queues do not guarantee a strict ordering of messages.
 Message 1 might be produced before Message 2, but Message 2 might be consumed before Message 1.

 Imposing this FIFO requirement may be a bottleneck for scaling this design.
 It would require adding a layer of logic that checks the sequence of the messages received and delivered.
 This additional overhead could limit the throughput of the distributed queue.

-Additionally, this message order guarantees are difficult to achieve with replication; it would require a coordinator to track which messages have been consumed in the replicas and synchronize this information with the leader and other replicas.
+Additionally, message order guarantees are difficult to achieve with replication; it would require a coordinator to track which messages have been consumed in the replicas and synchronize this information with the leader and other replicas.